HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Experiments

-\textbf{w/ MiLoRA Init} use MiLoRA initialization, resulting in significant performance drop.
-This degradation occurs because the MiLoRA strategy, which is designed to update minor singular components, is misaligned with the limited parameter capacity and flat singular value spectrum of the T5-small model.
+\textbf{w/ MiLoRA Init} using MiLoRA initialization, resulting in a significant performance drop.
+This degradation occurs because the MiLoRA strategy, which is designed to update minor singular components, is misaligned with the limited parameter capacity and the flat singular value spectrum of the T5-small model.
 Consequently, it fails to preserve crucial pre-trained semantics and severely impairs the model's zero-shot transfer capability.

 Ablation studies demonstrate that the hierarchical collaborative architecture, adaptive fusion, spectral clustering, and SemSVD-Init components of HiCoLoRA are all indispensable.
 These components synergistically address the three core research questions, outperform baselines in zs-DST, and thus validate the efficacy of the proposed design.